Mobile timing game in development

 Built around mobile-sized panic.

-The public platform note stays simple for now: mobile.
-The game belongs close to the thumb, where the mistake is instant and personal.
+The public platform direction stays simple for now: mobile.
+The game belongs close to the thumb, where a good hit feels immediate, a miss is obvious and another run is never far away.

 Player promise